Colorado man pleads guilty to trespassing at Old Faithful

 YELLOWSTONE NATIONAL PARK, Wyo.
-(AP) — A 27-year-old Colorado man who walked dangerously close to Old Faithful geyser in September is banned from Yellowstone and Grand Teton national parks for five years.
+(AP) — A 27-year-old Colorado man who walked dangerously close to Old Faithful geyser in September is banned from Yellowstone National Park and nearby Grand Teton National Park for five years.

-Gabriel Villalva of Greeley pleaded guilty Thursday to disorderly conduct and foot traffic on a thermal area in Yellowstone park.
-Magistrate Judge Mark L. Carman sentenced him to five years on probation, during which time he cannot enter the parks.
+Gabriel Villalva of Greeley pleaded guilty Thursday to disorderly conduct and foot traffic on a thermal area in Yellowstone.
+Magistrate Judge Mark L. Carman sentenced him to five years of probation, during which time he cannot enter the parks.

 Tourists captured videos of Villalva standing within a few feet of Old Faithful on Sept.
 14.

-Five days later, Villalva was arrested in Cheyenne after a police chase in which his vehicle caught on fire.
-Villalva waived his preliminary hearing this week and remains jailed on $10,000 cash bond.
-An arraignment date hasn’t been set.
+Five days later, Villalva was arrested in Wyoming’s capital city of Cheyenne after a police chase in which his vehicle caught fire.

 Most Read Nation & World Stories